elmora13-high

 February 7, 2005.

 I HAVE SPOKEN WITH MY DAD, BILL KELLY, WHO WAS ONE OF THE FOUNDERS OF THE ELMORA YOUTH LEAGUE.
 HE WAS ALSO THE FIRST HEAD UMPIRE.
 THE LEAGUE WAS STARTED BY A GROUP OF FATHERS FROM ELMORA IN 1974.
 THE GROUP WOULD MEET IN CARMEN LIOTTA'S OFFICE AT 27 PRINCE ST. CARMEN LIOTTA WAS AN ATTORNEY IN TOWN.
-THE FOLLOWING PEOPLE WERE THERE FROM THE BEGINNING; GENE AHERN, JOE BREENAN, TONY SALUCHIO, GUY MASTRIONI, JIM DEMBEK, BOB HEALY, CARMEN LIOTTA, BILL LEAR AND BILL KELLY.
+THE FOLLOWING PEOPLE WERE THERE FROM THE BEGINNING; GENE AHERN, JOE BREENAN, TONY SALUCHIO, GUY Mastroianni, JIM DEMBECK, BOB HEALY, CARMEN LIOTTA, BILL LEAR AND BILL KELLY.
 THIS LIST MIGHT NOT BE COMPLETE.
 THE GROUP STARTED SMALL BUT GREW VERY QUICKLY, ALL THE PARENTS WANTED TO BE INVOLVED IN SOME WAY OR ANOTHER.

 IT IS TRUE THAT THE BEGINNING GAMES WERE PLAYED AT KIAWAMEH FIELD IN UNION.
 WE ALSO PLAYED ONE OR TWO GAMES AT CRAY PARK IN UNION.
 THAT IS THE PARK BEHIND THE BUY RITE ON MAGIE AVE.
 THAT PARK HAD A BASEBALL FIELD.
 WE ONLY PLAYED ONE OR TWO GAMES THERE BECAUSE THE RESIDENTS DIDN'T LIKE THE CROWDS AND THE UNION POLICE ASKED US TO LEAVE AND NEVER RETURN.
 I THINK THEY HAD TO DO MORE THAN ASK...BUT ANYWAY WE DIDN'T RETURN.

 THEN THE KEAN FAMILY LEASED THE ELMORA YOUTH LEAGUE THE PROPERTY AT NORTH AVE, AND MORRIS AVE FOR $1.00 A YEAR BUT NO PERMANENT STRUCTURES COULD BE PUT ON THE LAND.
 I CAN REMEMBER GOING TO THE PROPERTY AND HELPING PREPARE THE LAND FOR BALL FIELDS.
 THERE WERE MANY DADS WHO PUT IN COUNTLESS HOURS TO TURN THAT AREA INTO PLAYABLE BALL FIELDS.
-THE ONE PERSON I CAN REMEMBER WHO REALLY PUT IN A TREMENDOUS AMOUT OF TIME TO PREPARE AND MAKE BALL FIELDS THERE WAS MR. SALUCHIO.
+THE ONE PERSON I CAN REMEMBER WHO REALLY PUT IN A TREMENDOUS AMOUT OF TIME TO PREPARE AND MAKE BALL FIELDS THERE WAS MR. Saluccio

 IF I CAN REMEMBER ANYTHING ELSE I'LL LET YOU KNOW,